charmander/iptooled/README.md

 - [2, *address*×*address-bytes*]

-	Marks an address as untrusted.
+	Marks an address as spam.
 The response is [0] for success, [1] for failure.

 It’s okay to send multiple requests without waiting for a response; the responses will come back in order.